Fast Track, Breakthrough Therapy, Accelerated Approval and Priority Review

 Breakthrough Therapy designation is a process designed to expedite the development and review of drugs that are intended to treat a serious condition and preliminary clinical evidence indicates that the drug may demonstrate substantial improvement over available therapy on a clinically significant endpoint(s).

-To determine whether the improvement over available therapy is substantial is a matter of judgment and depends on both the magnitude of the treatment effect, which could include duration of the effect, and the importance of the observed clinical outcome.
+To determine whether the improvement over available therapy is substantial is a matter of judgment and depends on both the magnitude of the drug's effect on a clinically significant endpoint (which could include duration of the effect) and the importance of the observed effect to the treatment of the serious condition or serious aspect of the condition.
 In general, the preliminary clinical evidence should show a clear advantage over available therapy.

 For purposes of Breakthrough Therapy designation, clinically significant endpoint generally refers to an endpoint that measures an effect on irreversible morbidity or mortality (IMM) or on symptoms that represent serious consequences of the disease.
 A clinically significant endpoint can also refer to findings that suggest an effect on IMM or serious symptoms, including: